noulmon/good_reads/README.md

 `python get_book_details.py https://www.goodreads.com/book/show/12177850-a-song-of-ice-and-fire`

+### Running the Tests:

+To run the tests, type the following in the command line:

+`python -m unittest test`

 ### Note:
- - If the url is invalid, the script will raise an exception`InvalidGoodreadsURL`.
+ - If the url is invalid, the script will raise an exception `InvalidGoodreadsURL`.
  - API_KEY is mandatory for the script to work.